curusarn/resh/README.md

 All this context is not in the regular shell history.
 RESH CLI will only search shell history that was recorded after you install this project.

-*Please remember that RESH CLI is a prototype.*
+*I use RESH CLI everyday but please remember that it is still a prototype.*

 ![resh cli](img/screen-resh-cli-v2-6.png)